Carbide Create Video Tutorial Series

 Learn how to use the built in offsetting feature to create linked offsets to existing objects.

-Importing image files such as png, jpg, and bmp allows you to create designs from a reference image.
+Importing pixel image files such as png, jpg, and bmp allows you to create designs from a reference image.

 Toolpaths are the ultimate goal to CAD/CAM work.
 These instructions will tell your machine where to move the cutter, and how to actual make your physical design.